 The complainant seeks reinstatement, compensation for material and moral injury, and legal costs.
 The Tribunal is satisfied that reinstatement would raise practical difficulties because of the reorganization of the Registry and the time that has elapsed since the termination of his appointment.
 Therefore, the Tribunal finds it appropriate not to order reinstatement but it will award the complainant material damages in the amount of 180,000 euros, however deducting therefrom the 139,113.62 euros already paid to him.
 The Tribunal has taken into account all of the circumstances of the case in determining this amount, including the duration of the complainant’s contract, the income he would have earned at the ICC, but has also taken into account the income he could have earned in other employment and the possibility that in due course his employment could have been terminated lawfully.
 The ICC shall also pay the complainant moral damages which, in the particular circumstances of this case, including the fact that the complainant resiled from the Separation Agreement he had voluntarily entered, will be set at 3,000 euros.

-reinstatement; moral damages; material damages
+moral injury; reinstatement; material damages